-Sacroiliac (SI) joint syndrome is a condition medical professionals have known about for many years, and in the early 20th century, it was a common diagnosis for lower back pain.
+Sacroiliac (SI) joint dysfunction is a condition medical professionals have known about for many years, and in the early 20th century, it was a common diagnosis for lower back pain.
 Patients were experiencing mild to severe pain in their back, buttocks, and legs, and doctors often attributed the pain to SI joint dysfunction.
 In the last 30 years, SI pain diagnoses have made a comeback as there was a period where doctors were not trained to look for this condition.
-At The Colorado Spine Institute in Loveland, we know how to test for SI joint dysfunction and how to properly treat it.
+At The Colorado Spine Institute in Johnstown, we know how to test for SI joint dysfunction and how to properly treat it.

 The SI joint is positioned next to the bottom of the spine below the lumbar spine and above the tailbone.
 Its purpose is to connect the sacrum (the triangular bone at the bottom of the spine) to the pelvis.
 The SI joint is reinforced by strong ligaments, and it transmits forces caused by the movement of the upper body to the hips and legs.